If you're getting an error when trying to play multiplayer with a child account, this article should assist you no matter the version you're playing.

 A child account cannot access Realms unless the account has been given parental consent.
 These accounts can still join other private worlds and can play locally.

-If you still need assistance or are unable to pay the parental consent fee, please contact our support team.
+If you still need assistance or are unable to pay the parental consent fee, contact Minecraft Support.

 For more information on child accounts, visit Mojang Accounts for Users Under 13 (used for Minecraft: Java Edition).